New York City Health Department Chief Medical Officer Birth Equity Initiative

 Approach

-Multi-disciplinary working group.?
-Convened diverse stakeholders to identify a collective impact goal around reducing birth inequities that is achievable within 4 years.
-The inaugural meeting included community members and birth justice advocates, doulas, hospital leaders, impacted persons, insurers as well as representatives from the American College of Obstetricians and Gynecologists and the NYC Department of Homeless Services.
-Our next meeting will be on August 29th.??
+The three components to the CMO Birth Equity Initiative include: 1) Multi-disciplinary working group.
+Convene a diverse group of stakeholders to identify a collective impact goal around reducing birth inequities that is achievable within 4 years.
+Stakeholders include community members and birth justice advocates, doulas, hospital leaders, impacted persons, insurers as well as representatives from the American College of Obstetricians and Gynecologists and the NYC Department of Homeless Services.
+2) Advance a Medicaid maternal home payment bundle model.
+Establish a payer- and provider-agnostic Maternal Home payment bundle modeled on H+H’s maternal home model.
+3) Support primary care integration with Birth Equity.
+Identify a specific scope of primary care services for pre-conception people who are in marginalized groups and establish connections and coordination with other primary care programming.

 Background